hertzz/ditto/README.md

 	S3_BACKUP_DIR=/path/to/my/dir

-The "**WHEN**" property is used to tell the schedule when it is allowed to execute.
+The **WHEN** property is used to tell the schedule when it is allowed to execute.
 The string specified for WHEN refers to a dumbed down version of a regular cron expression.
 For example, if you wanted the S3 schedule to run at 04:45 PM daily, you would specify the following:

 	WHEN="45 16 * * *"